pragnyanramtha/quiz-helper/README.md

-# Quiz helper - Free & Open Source
+# CheatSheet AI - Free & Open Source

 > ## 🔑 API KEY INFORMATION
 >
-> I have tested and confirmed that **Gemini, OpenAI, and Anthropic APIs work properly** with the current version.
+> I have only tested that Gemini **Gemini API keys are working** **Feel free to test OpenAI, and Anthropic APIs to check if theywork properly** with the current version.
 If you are experiencing issues with your API keys:
 >
 > - Try deleting your API key entry from the config file located in your user data directory
 > - Log out and log back in to the application